limbo0/Poolberry/README.md

 ## Documentation
+- Subscribe to log_subscribe
 - Receiving (14,15) seconds delayed information from chainstack websocket.
-- Subscribe to log_subscribe
+- Helius websocket provide finalized commitment for log_subscribe.
+    - Changed the websocket commitment to confirmed (few seconds delay).
 - Gather all the accounts which are involved in the transaction.
 - Filter the addresses which are obviously not token addresses
     - Create a list of pre-defined such addresses
     - While the token addresses are checked, if the address is not an token account, add it to the list of addresses.
     -
+- chainstack websocket does not provide finalized commitment for log_subscribe.

 ## Thoughts
-- Can i check the account type directly, for example for the passed address if it is a token account or not token account.
+- Lol
+- Why receiving transaction after 4 or 5 minutes.